-It’s vital you control the background of your photo.
+It’s vital you control the background of your photograph.
 Are there distracting bright lights in the background?
 Are other people’s limbs protruding out of your main subject’s face in the background?

-- Bokeh – This describes the out of focus portion of the photo in the background.
-This is achieved by using a large aperture, and have your subject fairly far in front of background objects.
-As you’ll likely be photographing at a high aperture anyway this will be easy to achieve.
+- Bokeh – This describes the out of focus part of the photo in the background.
+You can achieve this by using a large aperture and have your subject fairly far in front of background objects.
+As you’ll likely be photographing at a high aperture anyway, this will be easy to achieve.

 - Minimalism – Photography is the art of subtraction.
-So once you have the subject, a story for the subject, and context, the remainder of the frame should be simplified.
+So once you have the subject, a story for the subject and context, the rest of the frame should be simple.

 - Leading lines – Look for those natural lines that run through photos.
 Is it the line of street vendors?
 Perhaps there are architectural structures you can use?

 8. When Do You Need a Tripod?